benhammondmusic/blog/ckm8wwwga03fbhws1ec80b0ru.md

-## Deploying our React team project to Heroku
+## Deploying a React App to Heroku

 This guide is step #2, written to assist my group in getting our team's full stack app deployed.
 This post will focus on the React frontend; to get a Node backend deployed to Heroku first, please follow [my other post](https://benhammond.tech/deploying-our-team-project-backend-to-heroku).